chhantyal/parquet-cli/README.md

 `parq` is small script to easily preview Parquet files.
 It can show basic information needed for quick debugging.

+Current features set are what I need, please use Github issues for any requests/suggestions.

 ## Install